 This highly selective graduate-level program has already placed fellows in American Samoa, Guam, the U.S. Virgin Islands and the Commonwealth of the Northern Mariana Islands.

 The Department of Planning and Natural Resources (DPNR) announces that the Beach Water Quality Monitoring Program, which evaluates weekly water quality at popular swimming...

 Coral World is the only approved Sea Turtle Rehabilitation Facility in the Virgin Islands.
 It has been conducting and funding turtle rehabilitation since it reopened in 1997 as part of its mission to educate, entertain and inspire appreciation for the Caribbean marine environment.

-DPNR performed water quality analysis at 30 designated beaches throughout the territory during the last week.
-The following beaches meet water quality standards and are safe for swimming or fishing.
+DPNR performed water quality analysis at 17 designated beaches throughout the territory during the week of April 30-May 4, 2018.
+All 17 sampled beaches meet water quality standards and are safe for swimming or fishing.